Vital business information includes your customer database, marketing materials and financial records. It is key to the success of your company.

 - Other data, like staff records, may be accessed infrequently by only one or two employees.

 - Think about how data is transferred.
 Is it sent by email, streamed online or simply moved on flash drives?
+What kind of security measures are in place (eg encryption)?

 - When using online storage services like Dropbox, consider how many computers, tablets or smartphones have access to the account, as it is likely some of them will keep up-to-date local copies of the files, too.